TomArcher/node-sandbox/node-sandbox/docs/bash-for-windows.md

 # Install Bash for Windows 10 Anniversary Update

+This topic explains how to update your Windows computer to Windows 10 Anniversary Update, and walks you through downloading and installing the new **Bash on Ubuntu on Windows** feature.

 ## Update your computer to Windows 10 Anniversary Update

 The following steps walk you through installing the Windows 10 Anniversary Update on your computer using Windows Update: